Fsmash/demo/README.md

 P: Let's have them coodinated now like them olympic synchnoized swimmers.
 Orbit a center point and have them move in a circle evenly spaced out.
 It is math time.
 Wanna see all of them so pick the right plane (x, y, or z?) for them to be moving in.

+If you've noticed I've added more and more concepts with each problem and question.
+Diving deeper into an aspect of a **black box**.
+But always focusing back on how it is relevant to a problem.
+This is the approach to tackle programming problems.
+Identify the relevant **black boxes**, know what they do, and then when you need to dive deeper into them while keeping the focus narrowed on what you want to solve.

+Below are hardest problems.

-P: Okay, real big boy coding time.
-Biggest hurdle yet.
+P: Biggest hurdle yet.
 Collision detection.
 This will be the wall to overcome.
 Have all spheres moving randomly about this correct plane you chose.
-But if they hit a side of the screen (renderer) have them bounce away.
+But if they hit a side of the screen have them bounce back.
 You are going to have to think about the screen space and the scene space and what that means.
+Vectors are another concept to understand and how to apply them.
+You can use a package but it is not necessary for simple collision detection like this with a sphere.

 P: Have the 10 spheres now have collision detection with each other as well.
 You should see them bouncing around off each other in the the box that is renderer.

+P: Let's finally dive deeper into the build tools we used in this project.
+Open package.json.
+Understand it lol.
+A good portion is just descriptive stuff but there is a lot when it comes to dev setups.
+For now the basics is what is important.
+Add some packages for code linting and unit tests.
+Write a section in scripts for code linting.
+Write some unit tests in Javascript.
+It's fine if the tests are arbitrary.
+Add a script section to run unit tests.

 P: Last one.
-If you made it here you have programming down to a resonable degree but one last push can't hurt.
+If you made it here you have programming in general down but one last push can't hurt.
 Only 10 spheres bouncing around?
-Let's push it.
-See how many you can add till it starts slowing down.
+Let's see how many you can add till it starts slowing down.
 Threejs has a helper that adds a fps counter in the corner.
 Add that in.
 Now figure out a way to keep it a consistent frame rate.
 The exact number of spheres you can support is honestly not known.
 But you can definitely have more than 10.
-Look into shaders and maybe even limit the frame rate to 30 if you want even more spheres.

-Q: Let's finally dive deeper into the build tools we used in this project.
-Open package.json.
-Understand it lol.

-If you wrapped this up then congrats.
-If you've noticed I've added more and more concepts with each problem and question.
-Diving deeper into an aspect of a **black box**.
-But always focusing back on how it is relevant to a problem.
-This is the approach to tackle programming problems.
-Identify the relevant **black boxes**, know what they do, and then when you need to dive deeper into them while keeping the focus narrowed on what you want to solve.
+Maybe even limit the frame rate to 30.
+Think about Big O. Where is the programming doing the most work and look into how shaders can help you push rendering performance.